Nightshade foods

 What people should avoid/cut down on these vegetables?

-If a person notices a flare-up of their symptoms after having eaten a nightshade and, conversely, notices an improvement when they cut that food out, they should avoid eating these vegetables or considerably cut down their consumption.
+People who have been diagnosed with an allergy or sensitivity to nightshades or a member of this family.
+Also, if a person notices a flare-up of their symptoms after having eaten a nightshade and, conversely, notices an improvement when they cut that food out, they should try eliminating these vegetables from their diet or considerably cut down their consumption and see if this improves the symptoms.
+(This is a general recommendation for suspected food intolerance, allergy, or sensitivity, not just nightshades.)

 Can the small alkaloid content in nightshades be harmful?